lnfernux/lnfernux.github.io/_posts/2023-09-02-MISP2Sentinel-EventFilters.md

 ---
 layout: post
-title: misp2sentinel - Event Filters
+title: Figuring out MISP2Sentinel Event Filters
-subtitle: How they work and how to use them
+subtitle: How they work, how to use them and some (hopefully not horrible) examples.
 tags:
   - MISP
   - Threat Intelligence